 A continuation of Introduction to Acting.
 Students work extensively with texts, both classic and contemporary.
 The course develops practical skills in script analysis, developing a character, study and training methods, working with a director, rehearsal technique, and performance.
-1 c.u.
-Prorequisite: CAT 193

 CAT 372 3D ANIMATION